 Weighing about 2-3 pounds, the liver is a vital organ located in the upper right-hand side of the abdomen.
-The liver performs numerous functions for the body: converting nutrients derived from food into essential blood components, storing vitamins and minerals, regulating blood clotting, producing proteins and enzymes, maintaining hormone balances, and metabolizing and detoxifying substances that would otherwise be harmful to the body.
+It performs numerous functions for the body: converting nutrients derived from food into essential blood components, storing vitamins and minerals, regulating blood clotting, producing proteins and enzymes, maintaining hormone balances, and metabolizing and detoxifying substances that would otherwise be harmful to the body.
 The liver also makes factors that help the human immune system fight infection, removes bacteria from the blood, and makes bile, which is essential for digestion.

 There are many substances, herbs and supplements that could be helpful in

-Silymarin, a derivative from the Milk thistle plant that has been used for centuries to treat liver ailments.
-Research results of some
+milk thistle plant that has been used for centuries to treat liver ailments.

 anti-inflammatory